Logo Futurismo

 Factors Affecting Whale Sleep

-Mostly they sleep in short periods throughout the day or while they are swimming.
+Mostly, they sleep in short periods throughout the day or while they are swimming.
 But the resting period also depends on their food.
-For example, krill migrates vertically at the approach of dusk to avoid predators like fish, but that is the best time for the baleen whales to feed on it.
+For example, krill migrates vertically at dusk to avoid predators like fish, but that is the best time for the baleen whales to feed on it.
 Ironic, isn’t it!

 Unique Sleeping Needs of Whales

 Unlike other mammals, whales have different sleeping needs.
-If us humans didn’t get enough sleep, we could eventually die, but whales are different.
-Sperm whales can sleep for only 7 % of the time, usually around 10 m below surface.
-For this time they go into a deeper sleep with less acute awareness.
-Beluga and gray whales sleep for 32 % to 41 % of the time, as for the humpback whale, they can only rest at the water’s surface for up to 30 min, otherwise they would lose too much of their body temperature when inactive.
-They also did a research where they noted a pilot whale had only 6 minutes of REM (Rapid Eyes Movement – stage of sleep associated with dreaming and memory consolidation) in a single night.
+If we humans didn’t get enough sleep, we could eventually die, but whales are different.
+Sperm whales can sleep for only 7% of the time, usually around 10 m below the surface.
+For this time, they go into a deeper sleep with less acute awareness.
+Beluga and gray whales sleep for 32% to 41% of the time, while humpback whales can only rest at the water’s surface for up to 30 minutes; otherwise, they would lose too much body temperature when inactive.
+They also conducted research, noting that a pilot whale had only 6 minutes of REM (Rapid Eye Movement – a stage of sleep associated with dreaming and memory consolidation) in a single night.

 Conclusion

-So there is some data about the sleeping habits of whales, but there is a lot of work that has to be done before we know everything, if ever.
+So, there is some data about the sleeping habits of whales, but a lot of work remains to be done before we know everything, if ever.

 Quick info